Diego Capel: Sporting CP

 On 18 July 2011, Capel's uncle Carioca acknowledged negotiations between Sevilla and Sporting CP for the transfer of the player for €6 million and a five-year contract, although the fee agreed was eventually €3.5 million with a €30 million buyout clause.
-He made his debut for his new club on the 30th, playing the second half of a 0–3 friendly home loss to Valencia CF.
+He made his debut for his new club on the 30th, playing the second half of a 3–0 friendly home loss to Valencia CF.

 Capel scored his first goal for Sporting on 2 October 2011, in a 1–0 Primeira Liga away win over Vitória de Guimarães.
 On the 24th, in the same competition, he netted twice in a 6–1 home rout of Gil Vicente F.C. in what was the Lions ninth straight official win.

 On 19 April 2012, Capel scored his seventh competitive goal of the season, helping the hosts come from behind to win 2–1 against Athletic Bilbao in the Europa League semi-finals first leg.
 He was part of the squad that won the Taça de Portugal in 2015, but his input consisted of the 5–0 victory at S.C.
 Espinho in the fourth round.

 Genoa and Anderlecht

-On 18 August 2015, as his minutes at Sporting were dwindling dramatically, Capel signed for Genoa C.F.C. in Italy for a reported fee of €1.3 million, as the former retained 50% of his rights regarding any future transfer fee the latter received.
+On 18 August 2015, as his minutes at Sporting were dwindling dramatically, Capel signed for Genoa CFC in Italy for a reported fee of €1.3 million, as the former retained 50% of his rights regarding any future transfer fee the latter received.
 The following 4 August 2016 he switched countries again, signing a two-year deal with the option for a third at R.S.C.
-Anderlecht in the Belgian First Division A; in the winter transfer window the former were looking to transfer him, and he was eventually released in August 2017 having made 25 competitive appearances and scored two goals.
+Anderlecht in the Belgian Pro League; in the winter transfer window the former were looking to transfer him, and he was eventually released in August 2017 having made 25 competitive appearances and scored two goals.

 In March 2018, Capel turned down an approach from EFL League Two club Notts County.

 Later career

-On 4 August 2018, after more than a year without a club, the 30-year-old Capel moved to Segunda División side Extremadura UD on a two-year contract.
+On 4 August 2018, after more than a year without a club, Capel moved to Segunda División side Extremadura UD on a two-year contract.
 He was joined there by his former Sevilla teammate José Antonio Reyes, who died in a car crash in June 2019; the following month, he left the team from Almendralejo having played just 382 minutes.

 Capel moved abroad again in January 2020, to Birkirkara F.C. of the Maltese Premier League.
 He signed until the end of the season with the option of one more, but left in March as the COVID-19 pandemic erupted.

 In February 2022, after nearly two years of inactivity, the 34-year-old Capel joined Super League Greece 2 club Irodotos FC.
+On 24 October 2023, exactly 19 years after his professional debut, he announced his retirement.